AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

 1. **Build Your Solution**:
    - Choose a challenge and design your solution using the Power Platform.
-   - Include all necessary files (exported solution, and supporting documentation).
+   - Include all necessary files (exported solution, and supporting documentation such as technical design documents, user interface mock-ups, user/administration guides, data or deployment scripts to help make your app fully functional following deployment etc).

 2. **Package Your Solution**:
    - Zip your project files into a single `.zip` file.